IFSCA Global In-House Centres (GIC) Regulations, 2025 A Comprehensive Guide for Financial Institutions

 Entities registered under the earlier 2020 Regulations are required to align with the new framework within 90 days from its commencement.
 Existing approvals remain valid during this transition period, provided compliance requirements are met.

-Institutions should undertake a structured gap analysis covering governance, operational scope, reporting mechanisms, and personnel requirements.
-Proactive engagement with advisors and regulators can significantly ease the transition process.
+Institutions should undertake a structured gap analysis covering governance, operational scope, reporting mechanisms, and personnel requirements to ensure compliance with IFSCA GIC Regulations 2025.

 This phased approach ensures continuity while strengthening the overall regulatory ecosystem.